 Terriers are not a breed of dog, but rather a group of closely related dog breeds.
 In fact, there are roughly 30 unique dog breeds in this category.
-It’s so significant that the American Kennel Club has recognized these dogs as an official dog group.
+As such, the AKC has recognized these dogs as an official dog group.

 Some of the most popular dog breeds in the world are Terriers.
-Some of which, include the Airedale Terrier, Yorkshire Terrier and Jack Russell Terrier, among many others.
+Some of which, include the Airedale Terrier, Yorkshire Terrier and Jack Russell Terrier, American Pit Bull Terrier among many others.
+They are everywhere.

-With such a large following and a wide selection of Terriers, it’s no surprise they’re frequently part of many amazing mixed breeds.
+With such a large following and a wide selection of Terriers, it’s no surprise they’re part of many amazing mixed breeds.
 While there are too many combinations possible, we’ve found our favorite terrier mixes.

 Table of Contents